strongbox/strongbox/strongbox-testing/strongbox-testing-storage-resources/README.md

 This module contains the following common test resources and aims at avoiding their duplication:

+- An etc/configuration.xml.

-- A log4j.properties with debugging on for org.carlspring and org.springframework.
+- A META-INF/spring/strongbox-storage-context.xml.